 The software will start with this window:

-You need to input a name for your new task, which cannot be the same as existing tasks.
+You need to input a name for your new experiment, which cannot be the same as existing experiments.

-Create to create the task, and AutoOED will enter the main interface:
+Create to create the experiment, and AutoOED will enter the main interface:

 Step 2: Building Problem¶